HTDerekLiu/surface_multigrid_code/README.md

 ```
 If all goes well, you should be able to find and run the executable `main_bin` directly with no arguments.

+## Usage
+We aim to make our multigrid solver as easy to use as possible.
+To use our multigrid solver for linear systems defined on a fixed surface mesh, first call `mg_precompute` to construct the multigrid hierarchy.
+Then, similar to [libigl](https://github.com/libigl/libigl/)'s style of calling direct solvers [min_quad_with_fixed](https://github.com/libigl/libigl/blob/main/include/igl/min_quad_with_fixed.h), our multigrid solver can be used by calling `min_quad_with_fixed_mg_precompute` given a left-hand-side system matrix `A` and then calling `min_quad_with_fixed_mg_solve` to solve the system with the right-hand-side `b`.
+Please refer to the above examples for more details.